briansmith337/zulip/templates/zerver/help/configure-message-editing-and-deletion.md

   ways: the original content will still show up in [message edit history](view-a-messages-edit-history), and will be included in [exports](/help/export-your-organization).
-Deletion permanently (and irretrievably) removes the message from Zulip.
+Deletion permanently (and irretrievably) removes the message from Axxess.

 You can access the message editing and deletion settings as follows.